msuriar/suriar.net/content/posts/onboarding-and-mentoring.md

 At the end of a six month onboarding period, you're at 1.9x your base output, and no-one has had to work themselves into the ground.

+These numbers are obviously a vast oversimplification, and they will be even less representative for juniors with existing work experience.
+Juniors with more experience will likely be more productive more quickly - and will likely require less mentoring time invested.

+We should also mention that sometimes mentoring may not be sufficient.
+It's possible that new joiners are unable to make progress through your normal onboarding/mentoring process.
+It's important as a mentor to recognise when this is happening, take a step back and adjust the overall approach in concert with your mentee and their manager.
+This gets more into people and performance management - these details are probably for another post, written by someone with more experience in these topics.

+## Retention

+One beneficial side effect of good mentoring is retention.
+Ongoing growth and development, and new opportunities of ever increasing scope make teams with a strong mentoring culture attractive for those looking to progress in their careers.
+Through better retention, institutional knowledge is spread around and remains with the team for longer.

+This has implications for mentors: as junior mentees increase in skill and independence, the role of mentors and managers is to continue to keep them supplied with interesting and challenging work commensurate with their capabilities.

 ## Sustainability